WillowSaysWhat/Reforger-PVE-Dedicated-Server-config-files/README.md

 This is Gramps Conflict PVER emixed Vanilla 2.0 gamemode. it is a mod found in the workshop.
 The mode id number and mod location is `{6DD58790690E9D29}Missions/ConflictPVERemixedVanilla2_US.conf`
 This is important for the scenarioId section in the json.

-## Most important
-Check the `version` of each mod.
-It is continuously changing, so your mods will quickly become outdated.
-The `version` on the mods below are going to be very old, check them against the ones in your game.

 ## conflictPVEvanilla.json